exteranto/exteranto.github.io/articles/ioc-container.md

 returns an instance.

 > Note that while this approach is perfectly okay, property decorators should be
 > your go-to option for resolving dependencies.
-Not only do they provide a neat
+Not only do they provide a clean
-> syntax, they also support good practices and object-oriented code structure.
+> syntax, but they also support good practices and object-oriented code
+> structure.

 ```typescript
 import { MyService } from './MyService'